 Jujiro Wada, an experienced musher widely known in Alaska.
 Our mission is to honor and pass on his accomplishments and filial duties to the next generation.
-If you have any inquries, please do not hesitate to contact us.
+If you have any inquries (eg. photos, articles and any other information), please do not hesitate to contact us.

 Please provide us any information or artifacts regarding the following persons.

 Henry Havelock Norwood, born in1859 in Berwick, Nova Scotia and died in Sonoma California.
 Captain Norwood had spent time on the Arctic Whaler “Balaena” and taught Wada to speak English, nautical skills and navigation.
 Wada made good use of thsese skills during a long adventurous life in Alaska.

 Leila A Norwood Bergeron 1893–1946